Mhawkins28/Mhawkins28/README.md

   <details>
   <summary>Want to know more about me?</summary><br>

 - 🌍 I'm based in Queens, New York
 - ⚖️ I worked as a lawyer for 2 years before I changed careers
-- 🔭 I’m currently working on my Capstone Project, [OpenCloset](https://github.com/Mhawkins28/OpenCloset-Server) for General Assembly!
+- 🔭 I’m currently working on [LearnThai]([https://github.com/Mhawkins28/OpenCloset-Server](https://github.com/Mhawkins28/LearnThai-CLIENT)), a MERN app to help learn Thai and keep track of my progress!
 - 🌱 I’m currently learning more about **React and React Redux and Native**

 <h4 align="left">My Github Stats</h4>